Middleware

 • :returns, a map of slots that may be found in messages sent in response to handling the indicated :op

-The values in the :handles map are used to support the "describe" operation, which provides "a machine- and human-readable directory and documentation for the operations supported by an nREPL endpoint" (see nrepl.impl.docs/generate-ops-info and the results of lein with-profile +maint run nrepl.impl.docs here).
+The values in the :handles map are used to support the "describe" operation, which provides "a machine- and human-readable directory and documentation for the operations supported by an nREPL endpoint" (see nrepl.impl.docs/generate-ops-info and the results of lein with-profile +maint run -m nrepl.impl.docs here).

-There’s also lein with-profile +maint run nrepl.impl.docs --output md if you’d like to generate an ops listing in Markdown format.
+There’s also lein with-profile +maint run -m nrepl.impl.docs --output md if you’d like to generate an ops listing in Markdown format.

 The :requires and :expects entries control the order in which middleware is applied to a base handler.
 In the add-stdin example above, that middleware will be applied after any middleware that handles the "eval" operation, but before the nrepl.middleware.session/session middleware.
 In the case of add-stdin, this ensures that incoming messages hit the session middleware (thus ensuring that the user’s dynamic scope — including in — has been added to the message) before the add-stdin's handler sees them, so that it may append the provided stdin content to the buffer underlying in.
 Additionally, add-stdin must be "above" any eval middleware, as it takes responsibility for calling clojure.main/skip-if-eol on in prior to each evaluation (in order to ensure functional parity with Clojure’s default stream-based REPL implementation).